ErreurDeSyntaxe/foundations-calculator/README.md

 the implementation of the "function buttons (AC, +/-, %).
 Then, the implementation of the operator buttons (+-*/) will follow.
 That's the hardest part of the project according to the lesson.

+# Third Entry: The End

+Why do JavaScript numbers behave so weirdly?
+4/100/100 = 0.0003999999???
+That caused me a massive headache, and I still haven't figured out why.
+The finished project doesn't have just the basic requirements listed on the lesson page, but it doesn't have all the bonuses either.

+I had to rewrite completely the function that called upon operate().
+I am unsure what mistake I had written in, but rewriting it was relatively easy, and it fixed the problem I had.
+At the time of writing, I don't recall what said problem was.
+This is a lesson in writing frequent diary entries, the same way that I already learned to commit often.